This is a very important topic and the following presentation offers all of us some serious insight into Screen Time.

 Evidence from a Population-Based Study

-A growing proportion of children and adolescents’ leisure time is spent with screens including smartphones, tablets, Gaming consoles and Televisions, raising concerns about the effect of Screen Time on well-being among parents, health professionals and educators.
+A growing proportion of children and adolescents’ leisure time is spent with screens including smartphones, tablets, Games consoles and Televisions, raising concerns about the effect of Screen Time on well-being among parents, health professionals and educators.

 These concerns have prompted physician organizations such as the American Academy of Pediatrics (AAP) to recommend that parents limit children’s daily screen time with specific time limits for preschool children and a general suggestion of limiting time on screen for older children and adolescents.